MS-DOS DIRECTORY Command

 MS-DOS Directory Command

 The directory command displays the contents of the directory.
-It lists the files, sub-directories, and other information in a directory or folder.
-The directory command is like a table of contents in a book.
+It lists the files, subdirectories, and other information in a directory or folder, similar to a table of contents in a book.

 Syntax